-This project is within the footprint of the SR-91 Sixth GP Lane Addition project that was an element of the SR-91 CIP environmental document approved in 2012.
-An environmental revalidation for the 91 COP was completed in Spring 2020.
-Construction began in November 2020.
+This project is within the footprint of the SR-91 Sixth GP Lane Addition project that was an element of the SR-91 CIP environmental document approved in 2012. environmental revalidation for the 91 COP 2020. completed in Spring Construction began in November 2020.